Margento/ParallelUniversityIntersection/README.md

 A human-AI-data-hybrid/synergy/co-creativity-based poetry collection in progress.

-Excerpts to be (for the first time) published in the world-lit journal Asymptote (https://www.asymptotejournal.com/).
-Stay tuned ;) \m/...
+Excerpts published for the first time ever in the world-lit journal Asymptote as part of the 2025 summer issue's wildcard special feature on AI and literature: https://www.asymptotejournal.com/...
+Enjoy \m/